 DANGER!
-Always be sure the blade is disengaged and all persons are out of the path of the blade before starting the engine or motor.
-Failure to do so will result in serious injury.
+Always be sure the blade is disengaged and all persons are out of the path of the blade before starting the motor.
+Failure to do so may result in serious injury.

 WARNING!
-Always wear eye, ear, respiration, and foot protection when operating the sawmill.
+Always wear eye, ear, respiration, and foot protection when operating or servicing the machine.
 Failure to do so may result in serious injury.